Rebolation

+History

-This step dance is considered by many dancers as the Brazilian version of Melbourne Shuffle and Hard Style.
+This step dance is considered by many dancers as the Brazilian version of the Melbourne Shuffle and Hardstyle.
+Originally pronounced as reboleixon, the word was defined as simply the dance of electronic music.

-It is unknown which came first, but a similar type of dance that originated from Johannesburg, South Africa called "Stepping" or "Skitting" began in 2006.
-Unlike 'Rebolation', it did not originate through video sharing websites, such as YouTube, although some dancers have posted videos on the website.
+It is unknown which came first, but a similar type of dance that originated from Johannesburg, South Africa, called "stepping" or "skitting" began in 2006.
+Unlike Rebolation, it did not originate through video sharing websites, such as YouTube, although some dancers have posted videos on such sites.

+One of the most popular YouTube videos of Rebolation was uploaded in 2008 by Ralph Morente with 11 million views as of 2023, which shows a young man dancing afloat-like at a roof terrace.
+The earliest YouTube video containing the dance was published July 15, 2008.

+Furthermore, Brazilian dancers are said to have changed the name from Rebolation to Free Step after the reggae-influenced Axé music video Rebolation by Parangolé was released in 2009 The music video was neither connected to electronic music, nor the rebolation dance community, and was therefore considered to be altering the name.